schmidt-software/KeenWrite/src/main/resources/com/keenwrite/quotes/en/README.md

 * outer.txt -- Contractions that start and end with an apostrophe.
 * verbs.txt -- Contractions that form suffixes for a variety of words.

-The contractions for verbs must be detected dynamically.
+The contractions for verbs must be detected dynamically, all other contractions can be hard-coded into either regular expressions or EBNF grammars.